tuanqdinh/dlta-reading.github.io/index.md

 Welcome to our reading group.
 Please join us this summer to understand and learn about deep learning from a researcher's point of view.
 We will be doing book readings, paper readings, code demos, guest lectures and a lot more.

-We are first planning to finish the book by Ian Goodfellow [thedeeplearningbook](http://www.deeplearningbook.org/).
+We are first planning to finish the book by Ian Goodfellow, [deeplearningbook](http://www.deeplearningbook.org/).

 **All are welcome**